stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

   linkStyle 5 stroke:red
 ```

-The problem is that the internal nodes `_A`, `_B`, and `_C` admit every node in the graph!
-The antisymmetry axiom says we shouldn't have ancestry cycles, since they're incompatible with encapsulation.
+The problem with this architecture is that the internal nodes `_A`, `_B`, and `_C` admit every node in the graph!
+Ancestry cycles are incompatible with encapsulation, so the antisymmetry axiom rules them out.

-So what do we do instead?
+But what should we do instead?
 We can use the *module pattern*.
 We introduce auxiliary nodes to manage ingress and egress, and we configure them as follows:

 ```mermaid
 flowchart TD